oldfart-maker/hm-asus-arch-desktop/docs/install.md

 * Step 4 - Run setup

 a) Connect to network
-a.a) ssh into target system if possible
+	a.a) ssh into target system if possible a.b) ssh angel
 b) mkdir -p ~/projects
 c) cd ~/projects
 d) git clone https://github.com/oldfart-maker/hm-asus-arch-desktop.git